TadasBaltrusaitis/CLM-framework/readme-ubuntu.txt

-This requires cmake, OpenCV 2.4.6 (or newer) and boost.
+This requires cmake, OpenCV 3.0.0 (or newer), tbb and boost.

 Need to do the following: